-In your work as an interior architect, you'll prepare drawings of interior spaces, and you might even design the furniture that will be used in those spaces.
-You might work for an architectural firm or another company that designs hospitals, offices, homes or schools; you could also go into business for yourself.
-In any field of architecture, you'll spend additional time meeting with clients and checking in on construction sites.
-You might encounter some long days when you're trying to meet a deadline.
+Interior architects prepare drawings of interior spaces and sometimes design the furniture that will be used in those spaces.
+They may work for architectural firms or other companies that designs hospitals, offices, homes, or schools.
+Some are self-employed.
+As in any field of architecture, they spend additional time meeting with clients and checking in on construction sites.
+Interior architects might encounter some long days when trying to meet deadlines.

 |Licensure/Certification||All states require architects to be licensed; certification is voluntary|

 |Experience||A 1- to 3-year internship is usually required prior to licensure; some employers prefer candidates with 5-10 years of experience|

 |Key Skills||Analytical, critical-thinking, communication, and organizational skills; the ability to visualize how spaces will look; knowledgeable about building and construction, engineering, technology, and public safety; able to use project management software programs|